tomasantunes/pmc/README.md

 On the sidebar press "Add Folder", type the name of the folder and select between "Simple", "Recurrent" or "List".

 Simple folders will have a To-Do List where you can create tasks and check them as you do them.
 You can also star tasks so they go to the top.
 For each task you can define a description, a start date and time and an end date and time.
+You can also move a simple task to another simple folder.

 Recurrent folders will have a weekly grid of checkboxes that you can check every day.
 You can set a start time and an end time for each task.
 You can also define the specific days of the week when you will do those tasks.